The ABCs of Elder Abuse (Lunch Session)

 Islam, Domestic Violence, & Unique Considerations When Dealing with Muslim Victims

-This presentation will give an in-depth view of Islam's perspective on domestic violence from numerous angles.
+This workshop will give an in-depth view of Islam's perspective on domestic violence from numerous angles.
 Attendees will look at misconceptions, as well as Islamic prescriptions, for dealing with physical and emotional violence towards women.
 The presenter will then discuss unique considerations when dealing with Muslim victims based on statistics and case studies and how to help Muslim women in abusive marriages that are restricted by cultural norms sometimes laced in Islamic language.

 Justice for All: Culturally Sensitive Responses to Minority Victims of Domestic Violence